SAMA7D65 Curiosity Board - Getting Started Guide for MPLAB® Harmony v3

 • Ethernet cable

-This getting started guide will allow you to perform an iPerf networking test between your PC (acting as TCP Client) and the SAMA7D65 Curiosity Board (acting as TCP Server), through your local network infrastructure.
+This getting started guide demonstrates how to perform an iPerf networking test between a Windows PC (acting as iPerf TCP Client) and the SAMA7D65 Curiosity Board (acting as iPerf TCP Server).

 Download the iperf.zip from the repository, GitHub-EV63J76A.